asmagill/hammerspoon_asm/canvas/README.md

   * `antialias`           - Default `true`.
 Indicates whether or not antialiasing should be enabled for the element.
   * `arcRadii`            - Default `true`.
 Used by the `arc` and `ellipticalArc` types to specify whether or not line segments from the element's center to the start and end angles should be included in the element's visible portion.
 This affects whether the object's stroke is a pie-shape or an arc with a chord from the start angle to the end angle.
   * `arcClockwise`        - Default `true`.
 Used by the `arc` and `ellipticalArc` types to specify whether the arc should be drawn from the start angle to the end angle in a clockwise (true) direction or in a counter-clockwise (false) direction.
+  * `canvas`                - Defaults to nil.
+A separate canvas object which is to be displayed as an element in this canvas.
+The object must not currently belong to a visible window.
+Assign nil to this property to release a previously assigned object for use elsewhere as an element or on its own.
+  * `canvasAlpha`           - Default `1.0`.
+Specifies the alpha value to apply to the independant canvas element.
   * `compositeRule`       - A string, default "sourceOver", specifying how this element should be combined with earlier elements of the canvas.
 See [hs._asm.canvas.compositeTypes](#compositeTypes) for a list of valid strings and their descriptions.
   * `center`              - Default `{ x = "50%", y = "50%" }`.
 Used by the `circle` and `arc` types to specify the center of the canvas element.
 The `x` and `y` fields can be specified as numbers or as a string.
 When specified as a string, the value is treated as a percentage of the canvas size.
 See the section on [percentages](#percentages) for more information.
   * `clipToPath`          - Default `false`.
 Specifies whether the clipping regions should be temporarily limited to the element's shape while rendering this element or not.
 This can be used to produce crisper edges, as seen with `hs.drawing` but reduces stroke width granularity for widths less than 1.0 and causes occasional "missing" lines with the `segments` element type.
 Ignored for the `canvas`, `image`, `point`, and `text` types.